How to Fix Paint Chips on a Car in 4 Easy Steps

 Remember that gravel truck traveling at 100 km/h that suddenly switched lanes in front of you and bounced a few marble-size rocks off your hood?
 Now you’ve got to fix those chips on your car’s paint finish that could grow to quarter-sized rust spots in a few years.
 Take care of the problem right away for less than $10, and you’ll save yourself big money later on-not to mention the embarrassment of driving a premature clunker.

 The fix we show here is for fresh chips that haven’t started to rust yet.
 If you see a rust spot, or have a dent along with your chip, you’ll need to do a more challenging fix than we show here.
+(Check out these step-by-step instructions for fixing a car dent.)
 Keep in mind that this repair will be visible under close scrutiny, but if you buy the right touch-up colour, it’ll be unnoticeable from a few feet away.

 Once you find the number, buy a small bottle of touch-up paint.
 If you can’t find the correct colour at the display, check with the dealer.
 Dealers often carry colours for the cars they sell.
 Also, buy a small can of auto primer.
 Now just follow our photo sequence to fix that chip, and remember, don’t do this repair in the direct sun or if the temperature is below 10 degrees C.